-- -- The steps that the child placing agency or the DHS had taken to determine that it was not appropriate for the child to be returned to the home or placed for adoption. - -- The reason for any separation of siblings during placement. - -- The reason a permanent placement through guardianship was in the child's best interest. - -- The way in which the child met the eligibility requirements for a guardianship assistance payment.
+- -- The steps that the child placing agency or the DHS had taken to determine that reunification or placing the child for adoption was not an appropriate permanency option. - -- The reason for any separation of siblings during placement. - -- The reason a permanent placement through guardianship was in the child's best interest. - -- The way in which the child met the eligibility requirements for a guardianship assistance payment.
 The case plan also would have to include the efforts the child placing agency or the DHS had made to discuss adoption by the prospective guardian as a permanent alternative to legal guardianship and, in the case of a relative foster parent who had chosen not to pursue adoption, documentation of the reasons.
 In cases in which the parental rights had not been terminated, the case plan would have to include the efforts the DHS had made to discuss with the child's birth parent or parents the guardianship assistance agreement, or the reasons that the efforts were not made.

-The Act defines "subsidized guardianship assistance agreement" as an agreement regarding financial support for children who meet the qualifications for subsidized guardianship assistance as specified in the Act or in the Department's administrative rules.
-The bill would replace that definition with a definition of "guardianship assistance agreement", which is the same except that it refers to a "negotiated binding agreement" and omits "subsidized".
+The act defines "subsidized guardianship assistance agreement" as an agreement regarding financial support for children who meet the qualifications for subsidized guardianship assistance as specified in the act or in the department's administrative rules.
+The bill would replace that definition with a definition of "guardianship assistance agreement," which is the same except that it refers to a "negotiated binding agreement" and omits "subsidized."